-The consumers included in the class action paid a higher price than the advertised rate for their rentals, which is not legal in Quebec.
-The action therefore aims to compensate consumers who overpaid as a result of these companies’ illegal practices.
+The consumers included in the class action were charged a higher price than the advertised rate for their rentals, which is illegal in Quebec.
+This case therefore aims to compensate consumers who overpaid as a result of these companies’ unlawful business practices.

 Criteria to be part of this class action

 You are included within the proposed class action if

 – you entered into a contract with the Defendants in Quebec for the lease of a vehicle; AND

 – this contract was signed between November 18, 2017 and June 6, 2022; AND